tulip-control/gr1c/examples/README.md

 ### patch_localfixpoint()

-This function is invoked when the `-e` switch is passed to `grpatch`.
+This function is invoked when the `-e` switch is passed to `gr1c patch`.

 To run the example `dgridworld_2x10` (no environment, 2 by 10 gridworld using integer-valued variables), try

     $ gr1c -t aut examples/patching/dgridworld_2x10.spc > nominal.aut
-    $ grpatch -t dot -a nominal.aut -e examples/patching/dgridworld_2x10.edc examples/patching/dgridworld_2x10.spc > patched-image.dot
+    $ gr1c patch -t dot -a nominal.aut -e examples/patching/dgridworld_2x10.edc examples/patching/dgridworld_2x10.spc > patched-image.dot

 The first command synthesizes a nominal strategy and outputs it in the "gr1c automaton" format and redirects it to a file named "nominal.aut".
 The second